 Toggle menu

-Technology Enabled Care (TEC) monitoring and response services to help support vulnerable people at home
+Technology and equipment to help you at home

 On this page:

-Assistive technologies are often pieces of equipment designed to prompt and assist you with everyday activities that have become difficult.
+Assistive technologies are often pieces of equipment designed to help you with everyday activities that have become difficult.

 Examples of assistive technology include: